top of page

 Integrated Training

-Our integrated flight training is an intense full-time, 2-year program in which the students complete the Integrated Commercial Pilot License/ Multi-Engine / Instrument Rating Training.
+Our integrated ATPL(A) flight training is an intense full-time, 21-month program in which the students complete the Integrated Airline Transport Pilot License Training (PPL/CPL/ME/IR & ATPL theory).

 This is the usual training path for airline cadets (airline sponsored) and it is also the recommended training path for those who plan to self-finance their training and which to fly for an airline one day.

-Total time spent in ground school from ab-initio to ATPL is 650 hours.
+Total time spent in ground school from ab-initio to ATPL is 480 hours plus an estimated 1,600 hours of structured self-study time.

-In the first stage we start by assessing your English (speaking, understanding, reading and writing), Math (mental) & Science abilities, your Character, and various other mental abilities as well as your physical fitness.
+In the first stage we start by assessing your English (speaking, understanding, reading and writing), Math & Science abilities, your character, and various other mental abilities as well as your physical fitness.

 Step 2: PPL

-You will begin your Integrated Training with our Aviation Career Preparation Course (ACPC).
-This course consists of the The Aviation Career Preparation Course consists of the PPL ground school, Aviation English classes and a few other classes such as "Best Study Practices" class and "Cessna 172" class.
+You will begin your Integrated Training with the PPL ground school, Aviation English classes and a few other classes such as the "Best Study Practices" class and "Cessna 172" class.

-Parallel to the ACPC you will begin flight training and learn to operate the airplane according to Visual Meteorological Rules (VFR).
+Parallel to the PPL GS you will begin flight training and learn to operate the airplane according to Visual Meteorological Rules (VFR).
 The first three months of this stage are a probational period.
-Our staff will do everything they can to help you be successful!
-However, learning only happens through your own doing and through your own motivation to excel.
 During this period of time we will look closely how you cope with the training.

-At the end of Stage 2 you will have around 66h of total flight time and completed 270 h of in-class ground school, 720 h of structured self-study time plus uncounted hours of extra homework and flight briefings.
+At the end of Stage 2 you will have around 65h of total flight time and completed 265h of in-class ground school, 700 h of structured self-study time plus uncounted hours of extra homework and flight briefings.

-You can expect to pass the PPL flight test close to 9 to 12-months into your training.
+You can expect to pass the PPL skill test close to 9 months into your training.

-The PPL is a major step towards becoming a commercial pilot.
+The PPL is a major step towards becoming an airline transport licensed pilot.

 Step 3: Night endorsement & Time-building

-In this phase you will complete a 15h ground school for the night endorsement and 110h of ground school for the CPL and about 700h of structured self-study time.
+In this phase you will complete a 15h ground school for the night endorsement.

-In this stage of training you will gain additional experience and learn to fly the airplane at night, over longer distances to new destinations and you will be introduced to new flight maneuvers like the "Chandelle" or "Eights-On-Pilons".
+In this stage of training you will learn to fly the airplane at night, over longer distances to new destinations and you will be introduced to new flight maneuvers like the "Chandelle" or "Eights-On-Pilons".

 You will also build your Pilot-In-Command (PIC) time and conduct cross-country flights to several new destinations.